 Where presentation is paramount, clipping is no longer confined to the winter months.
 Some competition horses are clipped during the summer months as well.

 Health: Clipping can have health benefits as well, as it can prevent skin problems.
 Keeping the legs and fetlocks clipped can help prevent conditions such as scratches and mud fever since the mud will have no hair to cling on to.

 When should I do my first clip?

 Generally, the first clip is in early October, the second in November and the final clip in December.
 If you're training or competing, you should think about the timing of when you clip on the run up to a competition.
 For example, if steadiness is required, clip 2-3 weeks before the event.
 Alternatively, if brightness and energy are required, you may clip on the day before the event.
 Planning ahead will make the task easier for both you and your horse.

 When do you start clipping?
 Do you clip all year round or just in the autumn?

 Share your horse clipping tips in the comments below.
 You never know, your tip may just help a fellow equestrian!

-For great products to help you on your way, visit our Clipping Help Centre, where you'll also find more articles relating to clipping.
+For great products to help you on your way, visit our wide range of Clippers, Blades and Accessories.